-CyberLink PhotoDirector Ultra 5 review
+CyberLink PhotoDirector Ultra 5 full review

 It may now offer HiDPI support, but PhotoDirector 5 hasn't changed much in appearance and workflow.
 It's more powerful though, with a 64-bit rewrite and improvements to RAW and JPEG image processing, allowing for faster import, export and image previews.